apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 `fs.azure.metric.account.key`: This is the access key for the storage account used for pushing metrics to the store.

+`fs.azure.enable.backoff.metric.collection`: This configuration provides an option to specify whether we want to push the backoff metrics or not.
+By default, this config will be set to false.

-`fs.azure.enable.metric.collection`: This configuration provides an option to specify whether we want to push the metrics or not.
+`fs.azure.enable.footer.metric.collection`: This configuration provides an option to specify whether we want to push the footer metrics or not.
 By default, this config will be set to false.

 `fs.azure.metric.uri`: This configuration provides the uri in the format of